buzduganalex1/LearningProject/README.md

 # LearningProject
-This is a learning project
+This is a learning project used for learning

-This is the description of the project

 Take some time to read this:
 https://www.testbytes.net/blog/how-to-improve-your-manual-testing-skills/